gmarlier/gm_2048/README.md

 ## AI module

-The ai module is using a brute force approach by exploring all possible combination of the game with a limit specified by the depth parameter.
-Two move estimation funtions (fitness functions) are provided in the grid module: a very basic one (sum_square) calculating the square sum of all tile values and a more advanced one (fitness_snake) giving more weight to the the tiles that replicate a "snake" pattern of tile combination.
+The ai module is using a brute force approach by exploring all possible combinations of the game with a limit specified by the depth parameter.
+Two move estimation functions (fitness functions) are provided in the grid module: a very basic one (sum_square), calculating the square sum of all tile values and a more advanced one (fitness_snake) giving more weight to the tiles that replicate a "snake" pattern of tile combination.